XavierBerger/home-assistant-addons/README.md

 ![Licence][licence-badge]

-My repository with Add-ons for the [Home Assistant system](https://www.home-assistant.io/hassio/).
+My repository with Add-ons for the [Home Assistant](https://www.home-assistant.io/).

 ## Addons